-In fact, the following researchers were surprised at how powerful a healthy lifestyle could be, noting:
+In fact, researchers were surprised at how powerful a healthy lifestyle could be, noting:

 Follow a healthy diet.
-Avoid foods that are high in fat, salt, sugar, and LDL or bad cholesterol.
-Bad cholesterol contributes to plaque, a thick, hard deposit that can clog arteries and make them less flexible.
+Avoid foods that are high in fat, salt, sugar, and LDL (bad cholesterol).
+Bad cholesterol contributes to the formation of plaque – a thick, hard deposit that can clog blood vessels and make them less flexible.